The community of Cerdon has a rich tradition of care.

 These matters are important to all young people and Cerdon discusses global issues with our students in a supervised school setting.
 Social justice initiatives empower young people to be part of a solution.

-The college encourages all students to become aware of a variety of global social justice issues.
-It has a strong, ongoing commitment to social justice issues which are at the forefront of many student extra-curricular activities.
-This is clearly shown by the continuation of an Immersion program for senior students to Maumere Flores, Indonesia, and the college's ongoing commitment to the support of Marist Sisters' Mission initiatives in Fiji and The Philippines.
+There’s no better way for students to express the principles of Catholic social teaching than to stand together with their peers and teachers at school in support of those most in need.
+This is clearly shown by the continuation of Cerdon's Immersion program for senior students to Maumere Flores, Indonesia, and the College's ongoing commitment to the support of Marist Sisters' Mission initiatives in Fiji and The Philippines.

 Marist Social Justice Group

 The Marist Social Justice Group began in 2008 when a group of thirteen Year Eleven students approached the Principal, Mrs Baker, about the need for an active social justice presence in the school.
 It was decided that the group should be run by the students and so the suggestions and decisions come from the students themselves.

 The students come together in the Marist way, combining their beliefs, values and practices, to create opportunities for those in the wider global community who are less able to help themselves.
 There are many leadership roles within the Social Justice framework at Cerdon College, for both senior and junior students.
 This structure allows all students to contribute to and encourage, an ongoing spirit of cooperation and commitment throughout the school community.

 In addition to Caritas Australia’s Project Compassion, which is our primary focus each year, there have been many other activities undertaken by the Social Justice Group.
 These include: